ncy-xing/PairWise-Poetry-Writer/README.md

 ### Challenges and Limitations

-The most challenging (and limiting) aspect of the proejct was developing a CFG compatible with the nltk word tokenizations.
+The most challenging (and limiting) aspect of the project was developing a CFG compatible with the nltk word tokenizations.
 First, the CFG could not contain any recursive patterns to avoid generating a sentence of infinite length.
 The CFG was also unweighted, meaning the system does not account for coordinating conjunctions and prepositions which appear more frequently than others. nltk also does not support conjugation.
 The challenge was accepting and working around development constraints and these limits with the CFG.

 ## References
 - De Deyne, S., Navarro, D.J., Perfors, A. Brysbaert, M., & Storms, Gert.
 (2019).
 The “Small World of Words” english word association norms for over 12,000 cue words. *Research Models, 51*(987–1006). https://doi.org/10.3758/s13428-018-1115-7